AnmolYaseen01/Graphic-Designs/README.md

 ## Repository Contents

 - **fitnesss.pdf**: Check out this file for a graphic design related to fitness.
 Feel free to explore and use it as needed.
+- - **To-Do App Interface.pdf**: Check out this folder for the UI/UX Figma design for the TO-DO App.
+Feel free to explore and use it as needed.

 ## Technologies Used
 - Figma